Diffusion-limited aggregation on the hyperbolic plane: The process of ratios

-and equation (\ref{finaltau}) is proven. \\ \\ \textbf{Step 4:} At this point, the strategy we will use in order to prove (\ref{mainstepeq}) is to repeat this argument again and again, for a sequence of times $Q_i$, until we accumulate enough "jumps" so that $T$ is surely reached.
-Define,
+\textit{Step} 4: At this point, the strategy we will use in order to prove (\ref {mainstepeq}) is to repeat this argument again and again, for a sequence of times $Q_i$, until we accumulate enough ``jumps'' so that $T$ is surely reached.
+Define

 and inductively,